Onnu Green Hubs Launch Press Release

 Will prevent phosphorous run-off and turn a problem into a revenue stream for farmers

-Greentech firm Onnu has announced plans to build the first of 16 pyrolysis hubs in the Wye Valley.
+Greentech firm Onnu has announced plans to build the first of 3 pyrolysis hubs in the Wye Valley.
 Onnu will buy waste biomass from local poultry farmers and transform it into biochar.
-Once all 16 hubs are completed, they will annually sequester over 500,000 tons of carbon – which would otherwise be released into the atmosphere – making this the UK’s biggest carbon removal initiative.
-The multimillion-pound investment, spread over four years, will create more than 100 Greentech jobs and will end the land-spreading that has caused well-documented damage to the River Wye and surrounding areas.
+Once all hubs are completed, they will annually sequester over 500,000 tons of carbon – which would otherwise be released into the atmosphere – making this the UK’s biggest carbon removal initiative.
+The multimillion-pound investment, spread over four years, will create Greentech jobs and will help end the land-spreading that has caused well-documented damage to the River Wye and surrounding areas.

 Onnu will open an office in the Herefordshire area later this year with six staff, including two land acquisitions experts.
 The company has already identified four potential locations for its first site which is planned to start operating in April, 2024.
 “These hubs will be no larger than a typical barn and are completely self-contained, self-sustaining units with underground storage,” explained Welch.
 “They will create no discernible noise or odours so their operation will have no impact on the surrounding areas.”

-Onnu plans to build these 16 hubs across Herefordshire, Shropshire and Powys by 2027.
+Onnu plans to build these hubs across Herefordshire by 2028.
 They will each be strategically located a few minutes’ drive from several dozen local poultry farmers to minimise traffic to and from the site.
-Each hub, consisting of two pyrolysis machines, can process 10,000 tonnes of waste biomass each year: once all 16 hubs are built, 1.6 million tonnes of waste biomass would be processed annually, sufficient to account for all the poultry litter produced in the Wye Valley catchment.
+Each hub, consisting of two pyrolysis machines, can process 10,000 tonnes of waste biomass each year: once all hubs are built, 600,000 tonnes of waste biomass would be processed annually, sufficient to account for all the poultry litter produced in the Wye Valley catchment.

 About Onnu